Chocolate Chip Cookies

 - Plain or all-purpose flour – builds structure and crumb.

-- Baking powder – is a chemical leavening which increases the volume of the ingredients, creating a nice light texture.
+- Bicarbonate of soda or baking soda – is a chemical leavening which works both prior and during baking.
+It becomes activated when it’s combined with both an acidic ingredient or liquid, which increases the volume of the ingredients, creating a nice light texture.

-- Golden syrup or corn syrup – is an invert sugar which, creates a texture that’s flexible and chewy, as opposed to crisp.
+- Golden syrup or corn syrup or honey – is an invert sugar which, creates a texture that’s flexible and chewy, as opposed to crisp.

 - Whole milk – helps to loosen the cookie dough so that it spreads in the oven.